There are many options that can be used for modifying the behavior of quizzes for

 more interactive or adaptive to the students’ responses.
 This document contains descriptions of those options.

-• Adaptive mode and Adaptive mode (no penalties) - Allows students to have multiple attempts at the question before moving on to the next question.
+Allows students to have multiple attempts at the question before moving on to the next question.
 After answering, the student clicks a check button and the system shows the student whether their response was correct or incorrect.
 This requires that you check the "Whether correct" box under "During the attempt" in the "Review options" section of the quiz settings, at a minimum.
-It can also show specific feedback for each response selected or general feedback, depending on whether you select these review options in the “during the attempt”
+It can also show specific feedback for each response selected or general feedback, depending on whether you select these review options in the “during the attempt” column.

 Setting by response.